milvus-io/community/community-membership.md

 ### Contributors
 Contributors are individuals who actively make contribution and are willing to participate in the code review of new contributions.
-They can have issues and PRs assigned to them, participate in discussion through GitHub and slack, and pre-submit tests are automatically run for their PRs.
+They can have issues and PRs assigned to them, participate in discussion through GitHub and Discord, and pre-submit tests are automatically run for their PRs.

 **Defined by:** Github all contributor list